 Within Eureka's Globalstars programme, based on mutual consent, the participating funding bodies, Department of Industrial Technology (DoIT), Bpifrance, the National Centre for Research and Development (NCBR) and the Ministry of Economy of the Slovak Republic (MHSR) are launching a call for projects.

-Participants are invited to submit joint project proposals in the research and development of innovative products and applications with a strong market potential.
+Organisations in Taiwan, France, Poland and Slovakia are invited to submit joint project applications for researching and developing innovative products and applications with a strong market potential.

 - Smart manufacturing

-These should be collaborative research and innovation projects that tackle challenges in subtopics mentioned, resulting in innovative and marketable solutions.
+Your R&D and innovation project should be collaborative and tackle challenges in the subtopics mentioned, resulting in innovative and marketable solutions.